-The election of directors requires a majority of the votes cast for the election of directors.
-Accordingly, the directorships to be filled at the annual meeting will be filled by the nominees receiving more than half of votes cast in favor of their election.
+The election of directors requires the affirmative vote of a majority of the votes cast for the election of directors.
+Accordingly, the directorships to be filled at the annual meeting will be filled by the nominees receiving more than half of the votes cast in favor of their election.
 In the election of directors, votes may be cast in favor of or withheld with respect to any or all nominees.

-The proposal to ratify the Audit Committee's selection of KPMG LLP as the Company's independent registered public accounting firm for 2013 will be approved if the number of votes cast in favor of the proposal exceeds the number of votes cast against approval of the proposal.
+The proposal to ratify the Audit Committee's selection of KPMG LLP as the Company's independent registered public accounting firm for 2015 will be approved if the number of votes cast in favor of the proposal exceeds the number of votes cast against approval of the proposal.
 Abstentions and broker non-votes will have no effect on the outcome of the vote on this proposal.

 The proposal to approve, in a non-binding vote, the named executive officer compensation will be approved if the number of votes cast in favor of the proposal exceeds the number of votes cast against the proposal.
+Abstentions and broker non-votes will have no effect on the outcome of the vote on this proposal.